vga101/gaiasky/docs/Graphics-performance.rst

         }

 The ``quality`` parameter specifies here the number of both vertical and horizontal divisions that the sphere will have.
-This number is reduced in the ``Android`` port of the Gaia Sky to something between 30 and 50 depending on the object.

 Additionally, some other models, such as that of the Gaia spacecraft, come from a binary model file ``.g3db``.
 These models are created using